dvdblk/micrograd-ports/micrograd-swift/README.md

-# MicrogradSwift
+# micrograd-swift

-A description of this package.
+A port of [micrograd](https://github.com/karpathy/micrograd) written in Swift.